arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-7.md

 ---
 ## In which you discover that Bind is a combinator<br/> and you feel illuminated

-If you want to understand Functors, it help to develop a little different intuition on Monads.
+If you want to understand Functors, it helps to develop a little different intuition on Monads.
 And in order to do so, it helps to go back to the roots.
 Don't worry, it will take only few seconds.

 Imagine you have 2 ordinary functions: